 What To Expect

-- You or your student will work individually with a credentialed learning specialist, an educational psychologist, and/or a clinical neuropsychologist
+- You or your student will work individually with a credentialed learning specialist or an educational psychologist

 - Evaluation packages range from academic benchmarking to comprehensive assessments for diagnosing learning differences, including dyslexia and other challenges such as ADHD